gpbl/SwiftChart/README.md

 Some tips for debugging an hidden chart:

-* start your app and the debug the view debug the UI Hierarchy from the Debug navigator
+* start your app and then debug the UI Hierarchy from the Debug navigator
-* initialize a simple UIView with a colored background instead of the chart to see how it behaves
+* initialize a simple UIView with a colored background instead of the chart to easily see how the view is positioned
 * try to not to nest the chart in a subview for better debugging

 ### How do I update the chart series?